LeonMoreno/ft_transcendence/README.md

 This will start the Redis service and configure it to start automatically at boot.x

+## pip intall

+- pip install -r pip_environment_dependencies.txt

-## PosgresSQL
+### PosgresSQL

+Migrate the database.
+You must have a database named "transcendence_db"
-python3 manage.py makemigrations users
+- python3 manage.py makemigrations users
-python3 manage.py migrate
+- python3 manage.py migrate